 I write about the long history of the Mission District of San Francisco, and contemporary oral histories of peoples who live in the gentrified Mission District, and who for the most part are descendants of original peoples of the Americas or peoples with origin in Latin America and the Caribbean.

-I also consider myself a community journalist, and write about issues with deep impact upon the Black and Brown people in the City of San Francisco.
+I also consider myself a community journalist, and write about issues with deep impact upon working class people of color in the City of San Francisco.
 As of late, this includes policing and the spread of the coronavirus among essential workers.